centreborelli/guideddenoising-gf/README.md

 ## Example

-Let's say we have a directory called `in` with the images `image_vis.tif` and `image_ir.tif` inside.
+Assuming we have a directory called `in` with the images `image_vis.tif` and `image_ir.tif` inside.
-We can denoise it by running:
+We can denoise the `vis` image by running:
 ```
 ./denoise_with_gf.m in/image_vis.tif NULL out 52 7
 ```
-or using a guide by running:
+or, using a guide, by running:
 ```
 ./denoise_with_gf.m in/image_vis.tif in/image_ir.tif out 52 7
 ```
-In both cases the output image is `out/image_vis.tif`.
+In both cases the output image is saved as `out/image_vis.tif`.